 Why, what a great question!
 Yes it can!

-Massage therapy can help you relax, easing anxiety.
+Massage therapy can help you relax, easing anxiety and stress.
 Massage can also be targeted to reducing tension and dominance of the breathing accessory muscles.
-Trigger points in the diaphragm or intercostal muscles (the yummy meat in between ribs) can be addressed, allowing the muscle to work properly again.
+Trigger points in the diaphragm or intercostal muscles (the yummy meat in between the ribs) can be addressed, allowing the muscles to work properly again.

 Through massage, breathing exercises and maybe just the right amount of meditation, you can be back to breathing right, feeling less stressed and being in less pain.